 Training staff can be difficult with some SIEM-PAM integrations but with Splunk/WALLIX, it’s not an issue.
 WALLIX is simple to administer, with most users having just two tabs: Preferences and Authorizations.

 - Preferences are for changing passwords and email, etc.

-- Authorizations allows the user to simply click on the device(s) to which they want to connect.
+- Authorizations allow the user to simply click on the device(s) to which they want to connect.
 When an employee or contractor leaves, there is just one place to disable their account.
-Therefore, the ex-employee threat is reduced to a single point of audit.
+Therefore, the ex-employee threat is reduced to a single point of the audit.